The central question always comes back to whether or not they are healthy.

 A low-carb diet is defined as a way of eating that restricts carbohydrate to a very low level.
 The carbohydrate range can be anywhere between 0g and 150g carbohydrate per day.

-Low carb diets should emphasize larger amounts of dietary fat, but the source of this fat is vital; there’s a huge difference between organic extra virgin olive oil and margarine, for example.
+Low carb diets should emphasize larger amounts of dietary fat, but the source of this fat is vital.
+For example, there’s a huge difference between organic extra virgin olive oil and margarine.

 Strict Low-Carb Diets Contain Less Than 25g Carbs Per Day.